TrevorThomp/JS-Data-Structures-and-Algorithms/data-structures/linkedList/README.md

-append(value) - Inserts value at the end of the linked list insertBefore(val, newValue) - Inserts newValue before val in the linked list insertAfter(val, newValue) - Inserts newValue after the val in the linked list
+append(value) - Inserts value at the end of the linked list insertBefore(val, newValue) - Inserts newValue before val in the linked list insertAfter(val, newValue) - Inserts newValue after the val in the linked list remove(val) - Removes value from the linked list kthFromEnd(k) - k represents how far into the list from the end, kthFromEnd() will return the value of that node

 ## Links
 * [submissionPR](https://github.com/trevorthompson-401-advanced-javascript/data-structures-and-algorithms/pull/1)